Chapter Two: 2007

 "Wikileaks is becoming, as planned, although unexpectedly early, an international movement of people who facilitate ethical leaking and open government," he said.

 The thought that a nation’s defense plans could turn up as "you’ve got mail" across the globe is a chilling one.
 So, too, is the potential for a miscreant to sow mayhem by "leaking" documents, real or fake.

 The general media consensus was cautiously optimistic.
 But critical comments from Cryptome’s John Young, who had helped Assange secure the WikiLeaks.org domain, were a regular feature.
-As mentioned in the previous chapter, Young decided WikiLeaks was moving too fast, asking for too much money, and maybe even a CIA front.
+As mentioned in the previous chapter, Young had decided that WikiLeaks was moving too fast, asking for too much money, and was maybe even a CIA front.
 Others began speculating that Mossad, Russia, or some other state actor could be involved.
 Young wrote to Assange:

 "Fuck your cute hustle and disinformation campaign.
 Same old shit, working for the enemy… Fuck ’em all.”